 There are three ways scammers like to move money from your bank account to theirs:

 These methods are fast, often irreversible, and hard to track.
 These payment methods are not standard practice in the debt collection industry and should set off alarms.

-They can’t ask your employer or family members where you are or tell them details about your debt.
-If you tell collectors to stop calling you at work or that your employer does not allow calls, they must stop.
+They can’t disclose information about your debt to your employer or family members.
+Finally, if you tell collectors to stop calling you at work or that your employer does not allow calls, they must stop.

 When and where your debt originated

 How they got your account from the original creditor